How to Find the Exchange Server Version in 3+ Ways

 Why Admins Want to Find Exchange Server Version?

 The biggest reason I think is that Exchange Server is going through a lot of changes these days.
 The old numbered version type Exchange upgrade is being replaced by a perpetual subscription edition style server.
+For those planning this transition, it is helpful first to read the Exchange Server Subscription Edition pricing breakdown.
 Many organizations are unaware of whether their existing server qualifies for a direct upgrade or if they will have to take the longer route.

-Therefore, the best place to start is to check the version.
+Therefore, the best place to start is to find the Exchange Server version.

 Also, there are version-specific vulnerabilities within MS Exchange.
 These are issues that only affect a particular set of servers.
 As admins are also responsible for the security of the digital infrastructure, they must check whether their server will be affected & prepare a plan accordingly.